DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 Shrine maiden, who was by the right side of Kai, nodded in agreement.

 "We are...
-I mean, foreign gods learnt human language not because of wanting to have a dialogue with humans.
+I mean, sidhes learnt human language not because of wanting to have a dialogue with humans.
 But because sophisticated language, first invented by humans, was a quite handy tool.
 Naturally it wasn't taught by humans, just self-learnt."